The Treatise (Walter of Bibbesworth)

 The Treatise (original title Le Tretiz) is an Anglo-Norman poem written in the mid-13th century by Walter of Bibbesworth, addressed to Dionisie de Munchensi, with the aim of helping her to teach her children French, the language of the Norman aristocracy.
 It was a popular text in medieval England, and is a very early example of a book intended for reading to children.

+The dating of the poem is uncertain.
+Various scholarly estimates place the composition date between Dionisie's marriage in 1234 and 1285.

+Preface

 How the author and the addressee knew one another is unknown, though their families both farmed land within reach of Hertford Fair, held annually from 1226.
 In some manuscripts the text opens with a preface stating that the work is written for Madame Dyonise de Mountechensi.
 In others the poem is preceded by a letter of dedication, addressed simply Chere suer ("Dear sister"), a phrase that expresses equality in their social relationship and some friendship between them.
 The letter continues: "You have asked me to put in writing for your children a phrase book to teach them French."

+Dating

 Dionisie's name had been "de Anesty" until her marriage to Warin de Munchensi in 1234.
 From that date she had two young stepchildren, John and Joan de Munchensi (who were grandchildren of William Marshal) and she soon bore one child of her own, William.
 The book was perhaps written for Dionisie's marriage or soon after, and "John, William and Joan probably learned their French" from this book.

+Fate of Dionisie's children

 Dionisie "lacked the requisite fluency" to make her children confident French-speakers but a knowledge of the language would be essential in the future careers of William, a turbulent politician, and especially Joan: she unexpectedly gained a "very rich inheritance" in 1247, and King Henry III chose her in the same year to marry his half-brother William of Valence.

+Topics of the poem

 The author's original intention was probably that the de Munchensi children would be looking at the text while Dionisie read it aloud.
 The poem, written in rhyming lines of irregular length (usually 7 or 8 syllables), presents a series of topics beginning with birth and childhood, listing plants, animals and animal cries, continuing through household tasks and farm work, including fishing, baking, brewing, house-building, ploughing and carting, and ending with a "great feast".
 An emphasis on learning to manage a household and an estate has been noted.
 The list of collective nouns for animals and the list of animal cries are the earliest sources for this special vocabulary in any European vernacular.